 Reason #1: Other Parents Ask The Most… Interesting Questions!

-Like, don’t I know that I’ll make my child gay, or uber-clingy, overly aware of “sexuality” or maybe just plain embarrassed?
+Like, don’t I know that I’ll make my child uber-clingy, overly aware of “sexuality” or maybe just plain embarrassed?
 Apparently, I do not.
 But I do know two more fantastic reasons to breastfeed into the second year of life and beyond!